Usually, allergies cause sneezing, watery and itchy eyes, a runny nose, itchy skin, and rash.

 Whether any treatments have been tried and, if so, how the person responded

-Because each allergic reaction is triggered by a specific allergen, the main goal of diagnosis is to identify that allergen.
-Often, the person and doctor can identify the allergen based on when the allergy started and when and how often the reaction occurs (for example, during certain seasons or after eating certain foods).
+If it seems likely that a person's symptoms are caused by an allergy, the main goal is to identify the specific allergen.
+Often, the person and doctor can identify the allergen, or at least the type of allergen, based on when the allergy started and when and how often the reaction occurs (for example, during certain seasons or after eating certain foods).

-Skin tests and the allergen-specific serum IgE test can also help doctors detect the specific allergen.
+Skin tests and a blood test called the allergen-specific serum IgE test Allergen-specific serum IgE tests Allergic reactions (hypersensitivity reactions) are inappropriate responses of the immune system to a normally harmless substance.
+Usually, allergies cause sneezing, watery and itchy eyes, a... read more can also help doctors detect the specific allergen.
 However, these tests may not detect all allergies, and they sometimes indicate that people are allergic to an allergen when they are not (called a false-positive result).

 Usually, a skin prick test is done first.
-Dilute solutions are made from extracts of pollens (of trees, grasses, or weeds), molds, dust mites, animal dander, insect venom, foods, and some antibiotics.
-A drop of each solution is placed on the person’s skin, which is then pricked with a needle.
+A drop of each of the control and test solutions is placed on the person’s skin, which is then pricked with a needle through the drop.
+The skin prick test can identify most allergens.

-If the person is allergic to one or more of the allergens, the person has a wheal and flare reaction, indicated by the following:
+If the person is allergic to one or more of the allergens in the test solution, the person has a wheal and flare reaction, indicated by the following:

 A pale, slightly elevated swelling—the wheal—appears at the pinprick site within 15 to 20 minutes.